ahmednoorzakaria/AgricultresuperappFrontend/README.md

 - *Users can like blogs.*
 - *Users can comment under blogs.*
-- *Users have Profiles.*
+- *Users have Profiles which hold their details.*
-- *Users can also view and update themselves on breaking news.*
-- *Users can view Accurate Weather portrayals.*
+- *Users can view Accurate Weather Portrayals.*
 - *Users can sign up/log in and also log out.*
 - *Users can have their questions answered through the integrated AI Chat Box on the sidebar.*